guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 ***Don't overachieve***

 Users build on the reality of what you offer, rather than what you say you'll supply, particularly for infrastructure services.
 If your service's actual performance is much better than its stated SLO, users will come to rely on its current performance.
-You can avoid over-dependence by deliberately takind the system offline occasionally (Google's Chubby service introduced planned outages in response to being overly available), throttling some requests, or designing the system so that it isn't faster light loads.
+You can avoid over-dependence by deliberately taking the system offline occasionally (Google's Chubby service introduced planned outages in response to being overly available), throttling some requests, or designing the system so that it isn't faster light loads.

 Understanding how well a system is meeting its expectations helps decide whether to invest in making the system faster, more available, and more resilient.
 Alternatively, if the service is doing fine, perhaps staff time should be spent on other priorities, such as paying off technical debt, adding new features, or introducing other products.